 With the Chase Sapphire Preferred Card or even the Ink Business Preferred Card, you can redeem points for 1.25 cents each to buy Airpods, iPhones, Apple Watches, a Macbook, or other Apple accessories.
 With the Chase Sapphire Reserve Card, you get 1.5 cents per point toward those Apple purchases.

-Even the Freedom cards get a bonus – though it’s a small one.
+Even Chase's no-annual-fee Freedom cards get a bonus – though it's a small one.
 If you hold one of the Chase Freedom Cards or even the Ink Business Cash or Unlimited Cards, your points will be worth 10% more towards Apple products: They will be worth 1.1 cents each through the end of November.

 How to Use Chase Points to Buy Apple Products

 If you have a card that earns Chase Ultimate Rewards points like the Chase Sapphire Preferred Card, the Chase Sapphire Reserve, the Ink Business Preferred Credit Card, or the Chase Ink Business Unlimited or Cash cards, you can simply log in to your account on the Ultimate Rewards home page.

 From here, on the top navigation bar, you will see Apple listed as one of the options.

 That will bring you to a marketplace where you can use your Chase points to pay for Apple products at an increased rate.
 Since I hold the Chase Sapphire Reserve, my points are worth 50% more through Nov.
 30.